-When a Manchester United fan pulled off ‘the best football sting of all time’
+When a Man Utd fan pulled off ‘the best football sting of all time’

-While Manchester United were preparing to take on Bayern Munich in a Champions League quarter-final in 2001, one fan was getting ready for an even bigger challenge.
+While Manchester United were preparing to face Bayern Munich in a Champions League quarter-final in April 2001, one fan was getting ready for an even greater challenge.

-Two years earlier lifelong United fan Karl Power had began hatching an audacious prank alongside a group of friends in a Manchester pub.
+Two years earlier lifelong United fan Karl Power had begun hatching an audacious prank alongside a group of friends in a Manchester pub.